MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-pcwcloseinstance.md

 # PcwCloseInstance function

 ## -description

-The <b>PcwCloseInstance</b> function closes the specified instance of the counter set.
+The `PcwCloseInstance` function closes the specified instance of the counterset.

 ## -parameters

 ### -param Instance [in]

-A pointer to the instance of the counter set to close.
+A pointer to the instance of the counterset to close.

 ## -remarks

 Use the <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/wdm/nf-wdm-pcwcreateinstance">PcwCreateInstance</a> function to create an instance of a registered counter set.
-You cannot call <b>PcwCloseInstance</b> if you have already called <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/wdm/nf-wdm-pcwunregister">PcwUnregister</a>.
-When you unregister the counter set, the instances are closed for you.
+You cannot call `PcwCloseInstance` if you have already called <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/wdm/nf-wdm-pcwunregister">PcwUnregister</a>.
+When you unregister the counter set, any remaining instances are closed for you.

+If using the `CTRPP` code generation tool, the developer will typically use the CTRPP-generated Close function instead of calling PcwCloseInstance directly.

 ## -see-also

 <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/wdm/nf-wdm-pcwcreateinstance">PcwCreateInstance</a>